Elm Sphinx; Four-horned Sphinx:

-The upperside of the forewing is yellowish gray in males and pale gray with a faint yellow tint in females.
-In both sexes,
+Fw yellowish gray in males; pale gray with faint yellow tint in females.

-the dark border on the outer margin widens as it approaches the inner margin.
+Dark border on outer margin widens as it approaches inner margin.

-The upperside of the hindwing is deep yellow in males, pale yellow in females; both with a wide black border.
+Hw deep yellow in males, pale yellow in females; both with wide black border.

 If you have blueberries in the woods, then you probably have the

 Poecila Sphinx.
 They are probably widespread throughout Wisconsin,

 Narrow black subterminal line bordered by white inverted V-shaped line on outside,

 black line running inwards from apex of wing.

 It is most often found in montane woodlands and along streamcourses.

 This is the first Sphinx species I reared as a boy in New Jersey.